sabbey37/docs-cloud-cache/docs/design-patterns.md

 This diagram shows an app that may update the region within the PCC service instance of cluster A.
 Changes are propagated across the WAN to cluster B.
 The app bound to cluster B may only query the region data;
 it will not create entries or update the region.

 ![CQRS WAN replication pattern](WAN-CQRS.png)

-## <a id="hub-spoke-pattern"></a> Hub-and-Spoke Topology with WAN Replication
+## Hub-and-Spoke Topology with WAN Replication

 Multiple PCC service instances connected across a WAN form a single hub and a set of spokes.